 BlueSpice is a webbased client-server application.
-On the server side, it uses a web server (Apache, IIS, Nginx), the script language PHP, a database (MySQL or MariaDB), a JAVA application server (Tomcat or Jetty), Elasticsearch, and a NodeJS service (Parsoid).
+On the server side, it uses a web server (Apache, IIS, Nginx), the script language PHP, a database (MySQL or MariaDB), a JAVA application server (Tomcat or Jetty), and Elasticsearch.
 There are several binaries required on the server, such as phantomJS and Imagemagick.
+In versions \leq BlueSpice 3.2.x, a NodeJS service (Parsoid) is used as well.